 - Add remaining ingredients, and blend until smooth.

-- Use frozen fruit to make smoothie cold.
+- Use frozen raspberries to make smoothie cold.